Lake Shore Limited: Dining changes

+In June 2018, Amtrak replaced the Amfleet II diner-lites with Viewliner II diners and adjusted the on board service by serving a selection of primarily-cold, exclusively pre-packaged boxed meals.
+The dining car is also now available as lounge space for sleeping car passengers even outside of meal times, but is closed to coach passengers.
+In January 2019, Amtrak significantly updated the boxed meal service to offer a full continental buffet at breakfast, and multiple hot entrées for lunch and dinner.

+In October 2019, Amtrak again modified the on board dining service for sleeping car passengers by serving the pre-prepared meals on new reusable trays instead of in single use boxes to improve the meal presentation along with a refresh of the entree choices.

 Possible future

-In the January 2011 issue of Trains Magazine, the Lake Shore Limited was listed as one of five routes to undergo improvement evaluation by Amtrak in FY 2011, just as the previous five routes (the Sunset Limited, Texas Eagle, California Zephyr, Capitol Limited, and Cardinal) had been examined in FY 2010.

 Amtrak published its Performance Improvement Plan (PIP) for the Lake Shore Limited in September 2011.
 One idea was to change the train's eastbound departure time from Chicago to be earlier.
-It currently departs at 9:30 PM, to facilitate connections from often-late West Coast trains.
+It currently departs at 9:30 pm, to facilitate connections from often-late West Coast trains.
 The improved departure time would add $2 million in yearly revenue.

-Amtrak considered more radical changes to the operations of the Lake Shore Limited, including a re-route over the Chicago–Detroit Line, but rejected them.
-This would be the first full New York City to Chicago train via southwestern Ontario and Detroit since the New York Central's Wolverine.

-In 2021, Amtrak proposed adding an infill station between Erie and Buffalo in Chautauqua County, New York, in either Westfield or Dunkirk.
+Amtrak considered more radical changes to the operations of the Lake Shore Limited, including a re-route over the Chicago–Detroit Line to Dearborn, but rejected them.
+This would be the first full New York City to Chicago train via Michigan since the New York Central's Wolverine.In the late 1990s, Amtrak considered adding an infill station at Dunkirk, New York, between Buffalo and Erie.
+Dunkirk was listed as a stop with service "to commence on a date to be announced" on several timetables, but the stop was never added.
+In 2021, Amtrak again proposed adding a station between Buffalo and Erie in Chautauqua County, New York, in either Dunkirk or Westfield.
 Plans moved forward in 2022 to study the exact placement of the stop.